Gussie Nell Davis: Legacy

-Davis' work created a multi-billion industry that encompasses multiple uniform and prop companies, drill camps worldwide, specialist choreographers and travel agencies dedicated to the drill-team-dance style she built upon.
+Davis's work created a multi-billion industry that encompasses multiple uniform and prop companies, drill camps worldwide, specialist choreographers and travel agencies dedicated to the drill-team-dance style she built upon.
 She chose not to marry or have children; she told the Irving Daily News in 1979: "The Rangerettes is [sic] my child".
 Davis was honored with the Gussie Nell Day in Kilgore in 1964 and in Farmersville six years later.
 It was followed up with a Texas-statewide celebration in 1979.
 She was named the 1969 Texas Woman of the Year by the Texas State Civitans.
 Davis was named an honorary citizen of Fort Worth and received a State of Texas House of Representatives Certificate of Citation.
 She was inducted into the Texas Women's Hall of Fame in 1989.
 In 2006, a former Rangerette, Kathryn Heller Zwick and her husband Nick, donated $3.5 million to help the college build the Gussie Nell Davis Residence Hall – a testament to the legacy of young women whose lives Davis touched and helped prepare for life beyond college.

 In 1975 the Houston Contemporary Museum of Art honored Davis for creating a "living form" of art.
 Davis served as the group's director for forty years, until June 1979.

+In 1999 she became an inductee of the Cotton Bowl Hall of Fame, recognized for her exceptional contributions to collegiate drill teams.
+Her pioneering work in developing precision performance standards has left a lasting legacy in collegiate sports and pageantry.
+Her induction into the Hall of Fame underscores the significant impact she has had on the cultural and athletic traditions of the Cotton Bowl.